-Funding provided for local communities that were worst affected by suicide were given NHS England funding to contribute to a national reduction in suicides.
-This funding has enabled the development of the HeadFirst site providing a range of online and face training options for people living and working in North Yorkshire.
+In 2019, funding was provided to local communities worst affected by suicide by NHS England to contribute to a national reduction in suicides.
+This funding has enabled the development of the HeadFirst site providing a range of online and face training options for people living, working and volunteering in North Yorkshire.

 Mental Health and Well-being